The Benefits of a Personal Injury Lawyer

 Assault and Battery in DC

-Under DC criminal law statutes, assault involves a threat or taking actions meant to harm another individual, while battery involves actually causing physical harm through an attack.
-Those who commit these types of acts can face severe penalties, including heavy fines, mandatory community service, and a lengthy jail sentence.
+Under DC criminal law statutes, assault involves a threat or taking actions meant to harm another individual, while battery involves causing physical harm through an attack.
+Those who commit these acts can face severe penalties, including hefty fines, mandatory community service, and a lengthy jail sentence.
 Defendants can end up facing aggravated assault charges, depending on the victim, the severity of the harm done, or if there was a weapon involved in the crime.

-Thousands of victims suffer aggravated assaults occur each year in DC, while thousands more suffer attacks of lesser, varying degrees.
+Our personal injury lawyer shares that thousands of victims suffer aggravated assaults each year in DC, while thousands more suffer attacks of lesser, varying degrees.
 These types of incidents can occur in the following situations:

-- As the result of a random attack
+- As a result of a random attack

 - In bar and nightclub fights